 - On a bet from Papyrus, Undyne lifts the entire main cast... and then is unable to figure out how to put them down.

-- In the final battle, not only the main cast, but almost every single minor character play a role in the outcome... except Napstablook, because when Asriel started absorbing everyone's souls they escaped by shutting the doors and blinds to their house and ignoring everything that was happening.
+- In the final battle, not only the main cast, but almost every single minor character play a role in the outcome... except Napstablook, because when Asriel started absorbing everyone's souls, they escaped by shutting the doors and blinds to their house and ignoring everything that was happening.
 Because of this, they're the only one who didn't mysteriously learn Frisk's name.
-Napstablook sheepishly asks for that information, then tries to memorize it by crying the letters onto their hand, which immediately pool into an illegible puddle.
+Napstablook sheepishly asks for that information, then tries to memorize it by crying the letters onto their hand (which gets even better when you remember that they don't HAVE hands), which immediately pool into an illegible puddle.
 What's probably even funnier is the fact that Asriel's soul-sucking apocalypse politely knocked at the door and then just left when Napstablook didn't answer.

 - In the Playable Epilogue, Dogamy and Dogaressa wonder if their marriage is now proper since the amalgamation of all the parents of the dog monsters technically makes them related.
 They then shrug it off, noting, "it's normal for dogs".

 - At one point, Toriel will express her disbelief that anyone would want to flirt with her.
 Alphys then has a fit of laughter before they say that she has no idea, while giving a knowing smile right at the player.
 That's right, Toby noticed all the naughty images people made of Toriel and nodded to it in the game, yet did not outright do a Take That! against the partakers of such images.